NVIDIA/aistore/cmd/cli/resources/daeclu.md

 - `start-maintenance` - put a given node in maintenance mode.
 The operation results in cluster gradually transitioning to operating without the specified node (which is labeled `maintenance` in the cluster map).
 - `stop-maintenance` - take a node out of maintenance.
 - `decommission` - permanently remove a node from the cluster.
 While rebalance is running, the node still exists in the cluster map labeled `decommission`.
+- `shutdown` - decommission a node, then shut down its aisnode instance.

 ### Examples